Conservation movement: Origins of the modern conservation movement

 Germans were prominent in the forestry administration of British India.
 As well as Brandis, Berthold Ribbentrop and Sir William P.D.
 Schlich brought new methods to Indian conservation, the latter becoming the Inspector-General in 1883 after Brandis stepped down.
 Schlich helped to establish the journal Indian Forester in 1874, and became the founding director of the first forestry school in England at Cooper's Hill in 1885.
 He authored the five-volume Manual of Forestry (1889–96) on silviculture, forest management, forest protection, and forest utilization, which became the standard and enduring textbook for forestry students.

 Conservation in the United States

 The American movement received its inspiration from 19th century works that exalted the inherent value of nature, quite apart from human usage.
 Author Henry David Thoreau (1817–1862) made key philosophical contributions that exalted nature.
 Thoreau was interested in peoples' relationship with nature and studied this by living close to nature in a simple life.
 He published his experiences in the book Walden, which argued that people should become intimately close with nature.
 The ideas of Sir Brandis, Sir William P.D.
 Schlich and Carl A. Schenck were also very influential—Gifford Pinchot, the first chief of the USDA Forest Service, relied heavily upon Brandis' advice for introducing professional forest management in the U.S. and on how to structure the Forest Service.
+In 1864 Abraham Lincoln established the federally preserved Yosemite, before the first national park was created (Yellowstone National Park).

 Both conservationists and preservationists appeared in political debates during the Progressive Era (the 1890s–early 1920s).
 There were three main positions.